Kagami Yoshimizu

 Kagami Yoshimizu (美水 かがみ, Yoshimizu Kagami) is a Japanese manga artist from Satte, Saitama, Japan.
-He is best known as the creator of Lucky Star which began serialization in Kadokawa Shoten's Comptiq magazine in December 2003.
-The series had been on hiatus since 2014.
-On September 2, 2022, it was announced that Lucky Star would make a return.
-It began again on November 10, 2022.
+He is best known as the creator of Lucky Star, which began serialization in Kadokawa Shoten's Comptiq magazine in December 2003.
 He is also credited for creating Comptiq's mascot character Comp-chan (コンプちゃん, Konpu-chan).

 Yoshimizu also works under the pen name Tsukasa Suina (水奈 つかさ, Suina Tsukasa).

 Biography

 Yoshimizu was born on 1977 in Satte, Saitama, Japan.
 He attended Kasukabe Kyōei High School, a private academy in the city of Kasukabe, where he graduated as part of the 14th graduating class.

 From the time he was in junior high school, Yoshimizu enjoyed drawing, and in high school he began drawing manga featuring his classmates.
 While a member of the animation club in high school, he began seriously drawing manga and doing illustration work.
 After graduating from high school, he began attending a technical school and working as a graphic artist and working toward becoming a manga artist.